Tuesday, July 8, 2025

 Table of contents

-What is ODBC Driver and Data Source?
+What is an ODBC driver and a data source?

-The ODBC driver connection string is a parameterized string that consists of one or more name-value pairs separated by semi-colons.
+The ODBC driver connection string is a parameterized string that consists of one or more name-value pairs separated by semicolons.
 Parameters may include information about the data source name, server address and port, username and password, security protocols, SQL dialects, and many more.
 The required information is different depending on the specific driver and database.
-Here’s an example of ODBC connection string:
+Here’s an example of an ODBC connection string:

 DRIVER={Devart ODBC Driver for Oracle};Direct=True;Host=127.0.0.1;SID=ORCL1020;User ID=John;Password=Doe

 Devart ODBC Drivers are powerful connectors for a host of database management systems and cloud services that allow you to connect to your data from virtually any third-party application or programming language that supports the ODBC API.
-By a third-party application, we mean tools like Power BI, Tableau, Microsoft Excel, etc. See this page for the list of external applications that have been tested for compatibility with our drivers.
+By a third-party application, we mean tools like Power BI, Tableau, Microsoft Excel, etc. Whether you’re working with MySQL, PostgreSQL, or using a MongoDB ODBC driver, the setup remains similar.

-Installing ODBC Driver for Windows
+Installing ODBC driver for Windows

 2. Read and accept the license agreement, then click Next.